pyrsia/pyrsia/docs/tutorials/demo.md

 activate User2
 note left of User2: Pull again on node2
-Docker2 ->> Node2: request image through the Docker Registry API<br>running inside the Pyrsia node on port 7888 Node2 ->> Docker2: The docker pull command is completed successfully<br>because the artifact was already available locally Docker2 ->> User2:
+Docker2 ->> Node2: request image through the Docker Registry API<br>running inside the Pyrsia node on port 7888 Node2 ->> Docker2: The Pyrsia node responds with the requested image<br>because it was already available locally Docker2 ->> User2: docker pull is completed successfully deactivate User2
-deactivate User2
 ```